satyam-software-developer/superhero-hunter-vanilla-javascript/README.md

 # Favorite Superheroes Page

-- Lists all superheroes marked as favorite.
+- Lists all superheroes marked as favourites.
-- Includes a "Remove from favorites" button for each superhero, which updates the list in real-time and in localStorage.
+- Includes a "Remove from favourites" button for each superhero, which updates the list in real-time and in localStorage.

 ## LocalStorage for Favorites

-The "My Favorite Superheroes" list is stored in the browser’s localStorage, ensuring that the list persists between browser sessions.
+The "My Favorite Superheroes" list is stored in the browser’s local storage, ensuring that the list persists between browser sessions.
 You can add and remove superheroes from this list.

 ## Technologies Used